-Budgeted cost: £37,500
+Budgeted cost: £50,000

-Activity Evidence that supports this approach Challenge number(s) addresse d Review of the Curricu- lum to further develop and embed global themes to in- crease awareness and under- standing of the diverse world in which pupils live.
+Activity Evidence that supports this approach Challenge number(s) addressed Review of the Curriculum to further develop and embed global themes to increase awareness and understanding of the diverse world in which pupils live.
 Following periods of closure and the implications of remote learning, national research has indicated "that schools serve the critical role in nurturing essential but complex life-skills beyond what can be delivered from a text book, work sheet or knowledge organiser."
 (Gurt Biesta) Evidence from Yuval Noah Harari - 21 Lessons for the 21st Century suggests: We need to champion a new kind of learning; one which values teamwork, creativity and the diversity of opinion held within our classrooms.
 We need to educate our children to think more critically, more ethically and become more geopolitically aware."
 As a school, we believe that it is crucial to ensure that all pupils have access to a relevant and engaging curriculum which enables pupils to learn skills and knowledge which can be applied across all areas and which will develop skills for life.
 1, 4, 5 Release teaching and support staff for a rolling fortnightly programme of CPD to increase staff knowledge and skills.
 The EEF suggest that high quality teaching is pivotal in improving children's outcomes and that it can narrow the disadvantage gap.
 Impactful CPD helps staff build knowledge, motivate staff, develop teaching techniques and embed practice.
-EEF Effective Professional Development Guidance Report 1, 2, 6 School-to- school peer collaboratio n and school review through membership of the Challenge Partners Working with national schools enables opportunities to collaborate, challenge and for CPD, with knowledge exchange enabling leaders to share best practice in order to maximise the life chances of all pupils and accelerate the progress of the disadvantaged. https://designrr.page/?id=82207&amp;token=3119190637&amp;type=FPP Challenge Partners' Growing the Top report 1, 2, 4, 5, 6
+EEF Effective Professional Development Guidance Report 1, 2, 6 School-to- school peer collaboration and school review through membership of the Challenge Partners Network of Excellence.
+Working with national schools enables opportunities to collaborate, challenge and for CPD, with knowledge exchange enabling leaders to share best practice in order to maximise the life chances of all pupils and accelerate the progress of the disadvantaged.
+This includes working with schools judged to be 'Outstanding' so that there is upwards convergence. https://designrr.page/?id=82207&token=3119190637&type=FP Challenge Partners' Growing the Top report 1, 2, 4, 5, 6